 Citrus fruits should have stems cut close to the surface of the rind leaving green plump sepals.
 A tip with citrus fruit is that freshly picked fruit usually has thicker pith which is not desirable.

-Judges are looking for fruit which is typical of the variety mentioned in the schedule; free from disease, insect or other damage; clean, bright and free from dust, and uniform shape and size.
+Judges are looking for a fruit that is typical of the variety mentioned in the schedule; free from disease, insect or other damage; clean, bright and free from dust, and uniform shape and size.

 Judges are looking for appearance, finish, colour, texture, favour, aroma and decoration and presentation.

-For bread judges will be looking for a well risen loaf with good shape and neat clean sides with a rounded top.
-It should have a crisp golden brown crust and moist smooth texture.
+For bread, judges will be looking for a well-risen loaf with good shape and neat clean sides with a rounded top.
+It should have a crisp golden-brown crust and a moist smooth texture.

-When presenting biscuits for showing they should have a crisp unhandied appearance.
-There should be no flour or grease evident on the bases.
+When presenting biscuits for showing they should have a crisp unhanded appearance.
+There should be no flour or grease evident on the base.

-Use EDSS vases in preference to own vases / glass jars – part fill with water, wrap stem in paper (phone book pages), insert, top up water and plug top with paper to ensure rose stands up firmly in the vase with approx 16 cm of stem above the top of vase.
+Use EDSS vases in preference to own vases/glass jars – part fill with water, wrap the stem in paper (phone book pages), insert, top-up water and plug top with paper to ensure rose stands up firmly in the vase with approx 16 cm of stem above the top of the vase.

 Cut roses the evening before judging.
 Take the water to the rose, not the reverse, so no time delay in stem absorbing water.
 Keep rose in the fridge until leaving for the Show.

 When presenting cuts, the number of cuts is counted at the top of the vase rather than checking the actual number of cuts.
 Check for separation of stems and ensure these are well above the vase top.